tkin91e55/Disk/README.md

 (2) Need to control the audio playing accurately
 (3) Need to have back side of the disk, use CircularDiskOutput.blend in DiskUV to modify (4) Need to add state machine to control the flow of operation, mixing animation and sound properly

+Next Things To Do:

+31/8/2014:
+(1) update the Disk.simp
+(2) it should be the disk creates cmd objects , and the the diskcontroller to handle the cmds